gdmoney/aws-lambda-github-actions/README.md

   - New secret > Name: `AWS_REGION`, Value: ... > Add secret

 - GitHub > Actions > New workflow > set up a workflow yourself > ...
-  - modify the parameters below and then copy & paste
+  - modify the parameters below and then copy & paste in the editor

 ### Parameters
 `files` - folder containing the function code and any dependencies